 Overview

 x402r adds escrow, refund windows, and dispute resolution on top of the Commerce Payments Protocol.
-Here you’ll find the measured gas cost of every on-chain operation so you can evaluate the overhead.
-All numbers are from Foundry simulations (forge test) with optimizer enabled (200 runs, via IR).
-The benchmark test is at test/gas/GasBenchmark.t.sol.
+Below you’ll find the measured gas cost of every on-chain operation so you can weigh the overhead.
+All numbers come from Foundry simulations (forge test --gas-report) with optimizer enabled (200 runs, via IR), pinned to x402r-contracts @ bb188db (snapshot: 2026-05-20).
+The benchmark lives at test/gas/GasBenchmark.t.sol.
+Numbers are per-transaction and warm where the test measures warm (so they reflect typical second-and-beyond payments on the same operator); cold-vs-warm splits are reported alongside the warm number where relevant.

 The buyer never pays gas.
-They only sign an off-chain ERC-3009 authorization.
-All on-chain transactions are submitted by the facilitator, merchant, or other parties.
+They only sign an off-chain ERC-3009 or Permit2 authorization.
+The facilitator, merchant, or another party submits every on-chain transaction.

 What you’ll pay on Base